egeaydin/Mousy/README.md

 * First pick `MousyMacApp` and run it using play button
 * Second pick `MousyiOSApp` and run it using play button

 If all goes well, your iPhone screen should be saying **App Found** on the screen.
-If that's the case press the button that says start and watch the console on the Xcode.
+If that's the case press the button that says start and:

+* Rotate your phone to see the behavior of the mouse cursor
+* Watch the console on the Xcode.
 Make sure you are seeing the mac app console by the following:
 	* Notice the app label in the debug area
 ![Screen Shot 2017-06-17 at 8.51.04 PM.png](https://bitbucket.org/repo/9p8MEoj/images/1641456974-Screen%20Shot%202017-06-17%20at%208.51.04%20PM.png)
 	* If it's saying `MousyMacApp` you are on the mac app console.
 Otherwise change it by clicking on it.
 ![Screen Shot 2017-06-17 at 8.51.16 PM.png](https://bitbucket.org/repo/9p8MEoj/images/2053584983-Screen%20Shot%202017-06-17%20at%208.51.16%20PM.png)

 ## Version History